-In 2014 Imperial Valley hosted the SCORE International World Desert Championship, making this the first time in 20 years the race was held in Southern California.
-This worldwide event brings exciting off-road racing to Imperial Valley and millions of dollars in revenue into the local economy.
-The event was taped and later broadcasted internationally to 190 countries on the ESPN network.
+In 2013, SCORE International announced brought the World Desert Championship to the Imperial Valley, making this the first time in 20 years the race will be held in Southern California.
+This worldwide event showcased exciting off-road racing to Imperial Valley and sales tax revenue into the local economy.
+The event was taped and later broadcast internationally to 190 countries on the ESPN network.